AlexandreIorio/GreenMix/README.md

 ### Once the Jar are generated, you can build the docker images.

-1. Navigate to the server's directory.
+1. Navigate to the project's directory.
 2. Build the image using the Docker build command.
   ```bash
   docker build -t ghcr.io/theodrosrun/greenmix:v1.0.0 .